React-Proto/react-proto/README.md

 ## How To Use

+- Application can be run from cli  using ```react-proto``` command or by clicking on the application icon.

 - To start a new project, either import a mockup or start with a blank stage.

 - Add components you would like to create using the input, then drag the component frame into place and resize accordingly.